andrewgazelka/arc-mcp/README.md

 "Open github.com in Arc"
 "List all my tabs"
 "Get the page content"
+"Show me the DOM tree of interactive elements"
+"Click the login button"
 "Execute document.title in the current tab"
 "Close tab 3"
 ```